shangyinicolas/Mean-stack-webpage/README.md

 # Mean-stack-webpage
-Using mean stack develop the Angular websites with simple static media
+Using mean stack develop the Angular websites with simple static media  PWA(offline)